NGI-TRUSTCHAIN/CreatorCredentials/README.md

 Creator Credentials aims to establish a new role for public entities and organisations in digital media publishing.
 By extending the state-of-the-art in digital identities to the cultural and creative communities and solving existing real-world problems, the project aims to provide new and highly innovative software solutions for credential issuers and future trust services.

+## Documentation

+In the coming weeks we will continue to work on the documentation: [https://docs.creatorcredentials.com](https://docs.creatorcredentials.com)

+## Overview

 <div data-full-width="true">

 <figure><img src="https://github.com/CreatorCredentials/docs/blob/main/.gitbook/assets/Creator-Credentials-Overview.png" alt=""></figure>